 Finally, to the best of their ability, all participants should ensure that they have a quiet environment for the duration of the examination, a place unlikely to be disturbed (by other people, pets, the doorbell, or telephone) and where others can’t overhear the confidential conversation.

 The School of Graduate Studies and Postdoctoral Affairs recommends using Microsoft Teams.
 Participants should download the desktop application (rather than using a web-browser version or the web-based Office 365 version).
 Teams is available for download from the Microsoft website.
-Please read this important Gazette article as it provides instructions on how to install Teams, what it can be used for, and how to use it.
 Microsoft Teams is free for all staff, instructors, and students and is available to you immediately using your NetID.
 Additionally, anyone who does not have a Queen's NetID can be invited to and participate in a Teams meeting for free using any email address.

-For PhD thesis defense examinations, David Smith (firstname.lastname@example.org) from IT Services is available to help set up remote examinations and provide technical support during it.
-If such assistance is desired, supervisors should go into the IT service portal to request a web conference to coordinate exams between 8am-4pm Monday to Friday, in the following time-slots, 8:00-10:30, 10:30-1:00, and then 1:00-4:00.
-Supervisors should provide David with the email addresses and phone numbers of all participants to create a meeting invitation on Teams.
+For Ph.D. thesis defence examinations, IT Services is available to help set up remote examinations and provide technical support during them.
+If such assistance is desired, supervisors should go into the IT service portal to request a web conference a minimum of 7 to 10 days before any defence to allow time to coordinate exams between 8 am-4 pm Monday to Friday, in the following time slots, 8:00-10:30, 10:30-1:00, and then 1:00-4:00.
+Supervisors should provide IT Services with the email addresses and phone numbers of all participants to create a meeting invitation on Teams.

-David Smith and IT Services will then schedule a test meeting with all participants to ensure cameras and microphones are working.
-This test session should be scheduled after the full written e-reports are received 3 days in advance of the defense date.
-As per usual thesis examination procedures, it is important that everyone submit their reports to the SGSPA Thesis Coordinator (email@example.com) in a timely manner so that David and IT Services have time to conduct a test meeting prior to the final Examination.
+IT Services will then schedule a test meeting with all participants to ensure cameras and microphones are working.
+This test session should be scheduled after the full written e-reports are received 5 days in advance of the defence date.
+As per usual thesis examination procedures, it is important that everyone submit their reports to the SGSPA Thesis Coordinator (email@example.com) in a timely manner so that IT Services have time to conduct a test meeting prior to the final Examination.

 Equipment: All participants engaging remotely will need to have computers and/or mobile phones with video capability.
 These should be charged and charging cords available.
 The final forms can also be submitted electronically (a photo taken with cell phone and uploaded as a .pdf and sent to the SGSPA Thesis Coordinator - (firstname.lastname@example.org).